Cochran awarded Lymphoma Research Foundation Grant

 Dr. Melissa Kaltenbach joins the Department of Medicine

-Dr. Melissa Kaltenbach joins the Department of Medicine joined the Department of Medicine in the Division of Gastroenterology as an Assistant Professor as of January 2026.
-Dr. Kaltenbach received her MD from SUNY Upstate Medical University and completed her clinical training in internal medicine, gastroenterology, and transplant hepatology from the Hospital of the University of […]
+Dr. Melissa Kaltenbach joins the Department of Medicine in the Division of Gastroenterology as an Assistant Professor as of January 2026.
+Dr. Kaltenbach received her MD from SUNY Upstate Medical University and completed her clinical training in internal medicine, gastroenterology, and transplant hepatology from the Hospital of the University of Pennsylvania.
+She also received her […]

 Immunotherapy reduces plaque in arteries of mice (Links to an external site)